hackingmaterials/atomate/docs_rst/installation.rst

 MongoDB must be running and available to accept connections whenever you are running workflows.
 Thus, it is strongly recommended that you have a server to run MongoDB or (simpler) use a hosting service.
 Your options are:

 * use a commercial service to host your MongoDB instance.
 These are typically the easiest to use and offer high quality service but require payment for larger databases. mLab_ offers free 500 MB databases with payment required for larger databases or support/backup.
 The free service is certainly enough to get started for small to medium size projects.
-* contact your supercomputing center to see if they offer MongoDB hosting (e.g., NERSC has this)
+* contact your supercomputing center to see if they offer MongoDB hosting (e.g., NERSC has this, Google "request NERSC MongoDB database")
 * self-host a MongoDB server

 If you are just starting, we suggest the first (with a free plan) or second option (if available to you).
 The third option will require you to open up network settings to accept outside connections properly which can sometimes be tricky.